FremyCompany/keep_latin_letters_only/README.md

 ```

 It is possible to modify the script to include or exclude more characters, the current filter is rather permissive.

+I would recommend to optimize the code for the type of text you process.
+Add to the `non_latin_regex` regular expression all the frequently used characters in your dataset.
+The default set is acceptable, but may not include all the forms of punctuation which your text might use, triggering the replacement code more often than necessary (this is just a performance issue if you have a large dataset to process).